-Some dentists exclusively use zirconia over all-ceramic restorations, particularly when restoring a single tooth.
+Some dentists exclusively use zirconia over all-ceramic restorations, mainly when restoring a single tooth.
 Zirconia crowns require shoulder or chamfer margins for best results.
-They may be fabricated from solid full-contour zirconia, high translucent zirconia or layered zirconia.
+They may be fabricated from solid full-contour zirconia, high translucent zirconia, or layered zirconia.
 High translucent zirconia and layered zirconia can be either screw-retained or cemented.

 Solid or Layered Zirconia?

 Zirconia HT (High Translucent), at 590-720 MPa, is much stronger than porcelain-fused-to-metal (PFM) restorations and maintains a natural and vibrant translucency.

-Advantages of Choosing Zirconia Crowns
+Advantages of choosing Zirconia Crowns

-Zirconia crowns are highly biocompatible, as the smooth surface helps to reduce plaque accumulation.
-Layered zirconia crowns are extremely durable.
+- Zirconia crowns are highly biocompatible, as the smooth surface helps to reduce plaque accumulation.
+Layered zirconia crowns are highly durable.
 Even though the porcelain used for layering does not have the strength of solid zirconia, they are designed to bond with the zirconium substructure, making chipping or fracturing extremely rare.
 The material also promotes a healthy tissue response.

-Zirconia is suitable for patients with metal allergies or who would prefer to have metal-free restorations.
+- Zirconia is suitable for patients with metal allergies or who would prefer to have metal-free restorations.

-Zirconia crowns can be conventionally cemented in place by using Bisco’s Z-Prime Plus, then applying the bonding agent of choice to prep, followed by dual-cure resin cement.
+- Zirconia crowns can be conventionally cemented in place by using Bisco’s Z-Prime™ Plus, then applying the bonding agent of choice to prep, followed by dual-cure resin cement.

-Are There Any Disadvantages of Having a Zirconia Crown?
+Are there any disadvantages of having a Zirconia Crown?

 The disadvantages of zirconia crowns are minimal.
-The toughness of the material has raised some concerns about friction against the tooth root and wearing down opposing teeth.
-Frequent check-ups, however, help to reduce the possibility of damaging opposing teeth.
-Initially, only bone-white substructures could be produced for zirconia crowns, which could sometimes create problems in achieving an aesthetically-perfect appearance.
+The material's toughness has raised some concerns about friction against the tooth root and wearing down opposing teeth.
+However, frequent check-ups help reduce the possibility of damaging opposing teeth.
+Initially, only bone-white substructures could be produced for zirconia crowns, sometimes creating problems in achieving an aesthetically-perfect appearance.